RECREATION

 Electric bikes are permitted, but must have pedals.

-Please note that wildlife on Catalina Island, as in Wildlands, can cause serious injury or even death.
-Please do not approach or harass wildlife and always maintain a safe distance.
+Please note Catalina Island is a wild place.
+Please do not approach or harass wildlife and always maintain a safe distance, especially from bison.
+Review our safety precautions.

 Take plenty of drinking water on your ride, be sure to stay on approved bike routes.